-Constant Description dbSecNoAccess Denies user access to the object. dbSecFullAccess Allows user full access to the object. dbSecDelete Allows user to delete the object. dbSecReadSec Allows user to read the object's security-related information. dbSecWriteSec Allows user to alter access permissions. dbSecWriteOwner Allows user to change the Owner property setting.
+Constant Description dbSecNoAccess Denies user access to the object. dbSecFullAccess Allows user full access to the object. dbSecDelete Allows user to delete the object. dbSecReadSec Allows user to read the object's security- related information. dbSecWriteSec Allows user to alter access permissions. dbSecWriteOwner Allows user to change the Owner property setting.

-For any database Container, the Permissions property may include any of the following (All are):
+For any database Container, the Permissions property may include any of the following (All are a):

+Constant Description

+Gives user permission to make a database

+dbSecDBAdmin replicable and change the database

+password.

-Constant Description dbSecDBAdmin Gives user permission to make a database replicable and change the database password. dbSecDBCreate Allows user to create new databases (valid only on the databases Container object in the system database).
+dbSecDBCreate Allows user to create new databases (valid

+only on the databases Container object in

+the system database).

-dbSecDBOpenAllows user to open the database.dbSecDBExclusiveAllows user exclusive access.
+dbSecDBOpen Allows user to open the database.

+dbSecDBExclusive Allows user exclusive access.

-For any tables Container, the Permissions property may include any of the following (All are (4)):
+For any tables Container, the Permissions property may include any of the following (All are a):